 Stop the Spread – Cleaning and Disinfecting Commercial Properties

-With the spread of the coronavirus across the world, maintaining hygiene and cleanliness is more important to control the spread of infection.
+March 20, 2020 | Posted by Jani-King TeamWith the spread of the coronavirus across the world, maintaining hygiene and cleanliness is more important to control the spread of infection.
 Transmission of the virus can happen in a number of ways including from person to person when people are in close contact with each other or when the person with the infection coughs or sneezes.
 It can also be spread through contaminated surfaces or objects.
 The virus can live on hard surfaces such as plastic and stainless steel for up to 72 hours and other surfaces for 24 hours showing just how important it is that cleanliness in public facilities and at home is made a top priority.

-Definitions of Cleaning and Disinfecting
+Definitions of cleaning and disinfecting

 There are important differences between cleaning and disinfecting.
 Sometimes a surface can look clean without necessarily being hygienic.